-The details below will describe the designs, features, and options available for these leashes.
+The details in these tabs will describe the designs, features, and options available for wheelchair leashes.
 We know it’s a lot of information but we want you to have the details so you can choose the best option for your needs.
 The photos illustrate the options.
 Consider downloading and printing out the Complete Wheelchair Leash Info Packet to review at your leisure.
 This document includes everything you need to know.

 Adjustable!
 All wheelchair leashes are adjustable.
 We use a special adjustment called a Conway buckle to provide several inches of adjustment at the “dog end” of the leash.
 This provides approximately five to ten inches of length adjustment, depending on the leash style.